 In June 2018, staffers from more than 50 Congressional offices attended a briefing on Capitol Hill to hear about the human and financial toll of diagnostic error, and opportunities to improve diagnostic safety and quality.
 Officially sponsored by Senators Orrin Hatch (R-UT) and Sheldon Whitehouse (D-RI) -- both highly-respected leaders and long-time champions of healthcare quality and safety -- the event spotlighted compelling stories of failure in the diagnostic process and discussed the steps needed to drive improvement.
 Attendees clearly were startled at the scope and scale of the problem of diagnostic error, and at the idea that it is an actionable problem – all an indicator of our work ahead!
 Masterfully moderated by Dr. Lisa Sanders, author of the New York Times column Diagnosis, the event caught the hearts and minds of staff on Capitol Hill.

 And lawmakers are taking important steps to respond.
-The FY ’19 Labor/Health and Human Services funding bill includes $2 million in dedicated funding for research to improve diagnosis and encourages the Agency for Healthcare Research and Quality (AHRQ) to dedicate resources to the creation of Centers of Diagnostic Excellence.
+Congress appropriated $2 million in dedicated funding for research to improve diagnosis and encouraged the Agency for Healthcare Research and Quality (AHRQ) to dedicate resources to the creation of Centers of Diagnostic Excellence.

 Prioritizing and Promoting Measure Development

 A fundamental gap in the diagnostic quality movement are actionable measures of diagnostic error, safety, and quality.
 Closing this gap is a critical step to moving the field forward, whether in policy, research, practice or quality improvement.
-The National Quality Forum (NQF) – a Coalition to Improve Diagnosis member – released the NQF Measures Framework to Improve Diagnosis last fall.
+The National Quality Forum (NQF) – a Coalition to Improve Diagnosis member – released the NQF Measures Framework to Improve Diagnosis and another on chief complaint-based measures, concepts, and data sources.
 In addition to the NQF Framework, key journal publications by SIDM members are spotlighting measure concepts that are important to diagnosis and supported by research.
-SIDM is working to bring resources to develop these concepts into evidence-based measures that can be used across the field to improve diagnostic quality and safety.
+SIDM is working to bring attention and resources to develop these concepts into evidence-based measures that can be used across the field to improve diagnostic quality and safety.

 Continued Work with Federal Agencies